MicrosoftDocs/memdocs/memdocs/intune/configuration/settings-catalog.md

     - Intune doesn't change or update this setting.
 The minus is the same as **Not configured**.
 When set to **Not configured**, the setting is no longer managed.
     - The setting is removed from the policy.
 The next time you open your policy, the setting isn't shown.
 You can add it again.
     - The next time devices check in, the setting is no longer locked.
-It can be changed by another policy or by the device user.
+Another policy or device user can change the policy.

     > [!TIP]
     >